No results for ""

 Fallback value

-Regardless of how you configure targeting or prompts, each time you evaluate a flag or customize an AI config from the LaunchDarkly SDK, you must include a fallback value as one of the parameters.
+Regardless of how you configure variations or targeting rules, each time you evaluate a flag or customize an AI config from the LaunchDarkly SDK, you must include a fallback value as one of the parameters.

 Fallthrough rule